excalidraw/rfcs/active-rfcs/0000-tables.md

 But since this would be internally using rectangles so this should be possible without custom code.
 What we need to support is allow the width / height of all cells in that row /column when any one of them is moved.

 Since the table is not just a single element but a collection of different elements, whenever there is an operation eg moving , resizing, we need to update all the children of the table (basically every cell).
-And all the cells can be identified with the `tableId`.

 ## Supporting row and column headers